Coordinator, First Year Experience

-Check-in at the library circulation desk.
-The tour will give a brief description of the services offered by the library and the Writing Center.
-Tours typically last 10-15 minutes.
-Students are welcome to stop by the library or schedule a time through the library’s webpage: https://libguides.stark.kent.edu/askus/consult.
-Besides getting familiar with the library, Writing Center, and their services, students also receive:
+The 10-15 minute tour will give a brief description of the services offered by the library and the Writing Center.
+Students can stop by the library or schedule a time through the library’s webpage: libguides.stark.kent.edu/askus/consult.
+Students also receive:

 Getting Involved on Campus

 Learn what Student Involvement is all about!
 Don’t miss the chance to join a student organization, help plan campus events and get connected to campus.

 Wednesday, Feb.
 26 • 11 - 11:30 a.m. • 216 Fine Arts

 Stress gets a pretty bad rap when, in reality, it has a lot of benefits!
 This session will teach you a new perspective on stress, and how to make sure you are making your stress work FOR you, not against you.
 Choose one date: